-Applicants are offered an interview on the basis of the combination of their actual ATAR (or ATAR equivalent) and actual UMAT score (total raw score).
-Interviews are offered to the highest ranking applicants until all interview places have been filled (we usually interview approximately 450 local applicants each year).
+Applicants are offered an interview on the basis of the combination of their ATAR (or ATAR equivalent) and UCAT ANZ marks.
+Interviews are offered to the highest combined ranking applicants until all interview places have been filled (we usually interview approximately 450 local applicants each year).
 The overall ranking is not an average, thus to be invited for an interview, one must obtain high ranks on all selection tools – a high rank on one selection tool cannot compensate for a low rank on another.

 Interviews are structured and cover a wide range of relevant issues.
 There will be two interviewers drawn from academic staff, medical practitioners and community representatives.
 All shortlisted applicants must be available to attend an interview in Sydney during the set interview period.
 Applicants who are unable to attend their interview on the relevant date will not be considered further.